-Multiple sclerosis (MS) is an autoimmune disease that shares symptoms with many other conditions, which can mean people receive a misdiagnosis.
+Multiple sclerosis (MS) is an immune-mediated inflammatory condition that shares symptoms with many other conditions.
+Shared symptoms can mean doctors misdiagnose some people.

-A conclusive diagnosis involves ruling out those conditions and checking for signs and symptoms that are specific to MS. Medical professionals refer to this process as a “differential diagnosis.”
+A conclusive diagnosis involves ruling out other conditions and checking for signs and symptoms that are specific to MS. Healthcare professionals refer to this process as a “differential diagnosis.”

 This article describes what MS is, including its symptoms, causes, and treatment.
-We also investigate how common it is for doctors to misdiagnose MS and list some conditions with similar symptoms.
-Finally, we describe the protocol doctors use to draw a differential diagnosis.
+It also investigates how common it is for doctors to misdiagnose MS, lists some conditions with similar symptoms, and explores protocols doctors use to draw a differential diagnosis.

-MS is an autoimmune disease in which the immune system mistakenly attacks the myelin sheath that protects and insulates the nerves of the brain and spinal cord.
+MS is an immune-mediated inflammatory condition in which the immune system mistakenly attacks the myelin sheath that protects and insulates the nerves of the brain and spinal cord.
 This disrupts communication between the brain and other parts of the body.